 - HBR's podcast "Discomfort, Anxiety and Grief: Confronting Racism With Colleagues" offers insights on how to have difficult conversations with colleagues about racism, and address the pain and trauma underlying police brutality.

-- In the Harvard Business Review article "The Costs of Code-Switching," researchers examine the dynamics around adjusting speech, appearance and expression to better "fit in" with fellow employees.
+- In the HBR article "The Costs of Code-Switching," researchers examine the dynamics around adjusting speech, appearance and expression to better "fit in" with fellow employees.
 They describe how code-switching among black professionals in the workplace can impose heavy costs on individuals' mental health and productivity over time, and offer recommendations for promoting dialogue and engagement around authenticity and inclusion.

 Also, Lab faculty director Shelley Correll highlights the following imperatives: